There are currently no products in the cart.

 For example, a 2015 randomized, double-blind trial published in the Journal of Medical Food examined the effects of collagen supplementation on postmenopausal women — after menopause, women are at an increased risk for osteoporosis.

-The researchers randomly placed participants in 1 of 2 groups, with one group receiving collagen and the other group receiving calcium and vitamin D. After 12 months, the researchers ultimately found that the group taking collagen experienced significantly less bone loss in comparison to the calcium/vitamin D group ( -0.33% vs – 2.17% reduction in bone mineral density).
+The researchers randomly placed participants in one of two groups, with one group receiving collagen and the other calcium and vitamin D. After 12 months, the researchers ultimately found that the group taking collagen experienced significantly less bone loss in comparison to the calcium/vitamin D group ( -0.33% vs – 2.17% reduction in bone mineral density).

 Improve Skin Appearance

 One of the primary reasons collagen supplements have become popular in recent years has to do with their beneficial effects on skin health.

 All sorts of environmental factors, such as chronic exposure to the sun, smoking, and drinking, as well as the aging process itself, can lead to the development of things like wrinkles, brown spots, and the loss of elasticity in your skin.